2878317787/Medusa/README.md

 ---
 ## Introduction

-Medusa is a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads.
+--Medusa is a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads.

 <div align="center">
   <picture>